aayla-secura/mixnmatchttp/README.md

 ## AuthCookieHTTPRequestHandler and AuthJWTHTTPRequestHandler

 Implements username:password authentication via form or JSON `POST` request.
-Has configurable file paths/endpoints for which authentication is required.
+Has configurable file paths/endpoints for which authentication is required via the `_secrets` class attribute, see pydoc.

 These classes store users and sessions in memory via `BaseAuthInMemoryHTTPRequestHandler`.
 It's recommended you implement your own class that inherits `BaseAuthCookieHTTPRequestHandler` or `BaseAuthJWTHTTPRequestHandler` and that defines the relevant methods to save, retrieve and update users and sessions (see `BaseAuthInMemoryHTTPRequestHandler`).